bucanero/ansiview-ps3/README.md

 - **USB art packs:** your folders must be placed on `/dev_usb000/ANSIVIEW/` or `/dev_usb001/ANSIVIEW/`.
 - **HDD art packs:** folders will be scanned from `/dev_hdd0/game/NP0ANSIVW/USRDIR/DATA/`.

-# 16colors Artscene database
+# 16colors ANSI/ASCII archive

-The application provides direct access to the [16colors database](https://16colo.rs) of artscene files.
+The application provides direct access to the [16colors archive](https://16colo.rs) of artscene files.
 You can browse their entire art collection (1990 - 2020) if your PS3 has a network connection available.

 **Note:** Downloaded art files are cached on `/dev_hdd0/game/NP0ANSIVW/USRDIR/CACHE/`.